British election: it was not just young voters who voted for Corbyn

 Overall, unless I am missing something, this whole claim of Corbyn and Labour being propelled forward by a vast army of young voters who were supposedly too apathetic to vote previously looks to me like a myth.

 Actually not a myth so much as an alibi.
 It looks to me suspiciously like an attempt by the British political class and the media to explain away Corbyn’s success by attributing it to the supposed fecklessness of young voters, who because of their naivety and idealism supposedly don’t know better.
 Much of the commentary which has appeared over the last few days in Britain has been dripping with such condescension.
-To get a sense of this see for example this deeply unpleasant and unfunny article by Giles Coren in The Times, which smears Corbyn and young voters in equal measures with patronising comments like this
+To get a sense of this see for example this deeply unpleasant and unfunny article by Giles Coren in The Times, which smears Corbyn and young voters in equal measure with patronising comments like this

 I want to appeal to the young.
 Not necessarily to vote for me but just to get out and vote for somebody.
 Because I know that somebody will be me, because the young are the only ones stupid enough to believe my uncosted promises to pay for their education, their accommodation, their books, their rent, their food, their drugs, their sex, their safe spaces, their genderqueer lavatories.
 They will vote for me because I am so old they think I am basically Father Christmas, whereas their parents can look me in the eye and see that I am a fraudulent old opportunist.
 A political pied piper.
 A wolf in sheep’s clothing.
 A geography-teaching sheep.
 From the Seventies